 g.
 The judgments of the LORD are true and righteous altogether: David summarized this beautiful chain of seven pearls, each describing some aspect of the word of God.
 Here he declared that the words of God are true and righteous altogether; there is nothing false or unrighteous in His word.

 i.
-There is no applied aspect to this statement as in the previous six.
+There is no applied aspect to this statement as in the previous five.
 For David, it was enough to simply say it: “true and righteous altogether.”
 Perhaps David assumed we would be wise and logical enough to apply it ourselves: “Therefore read it, study it, meditate on it, love it, live it.”

 2. (10-11) The great value of God’s word.

 More to be desired are they than gold,